-I started with the Centennial Olympic Park to cool off my emotions only to proceed to the Coca Cola museum where the production process of the world’s most recognisable drink is displayed.
+I started with the Centennial Olympic Park to cool off my emotions only to proceed to the Coca Cola museum where the production process of the world’s most recognizable drink is displayed.
 I’m not a huge fan of this drink and only have had it occasionally, but the story behind this mysterious recipe was tempting.
-Tasting different flavours of Coca Cola was worth the admission fee.
+Tasting different flavors of Coca Cola was worth the admission fee.
 Once I had quenched my thirst, I was prepared for another chunk of US history.
-The Martin Luther King Jr Center for Non Violent Social Change did just that.
+The Martin Luther King Jr Center for Non-Violent Social Change did just that.
 His immortal speech – I have a dream has resonated throughout decades.
 Situated on 449 Auburn Avenue, the place offered the emotional exhibition, a gallery and more.

 Of other places of interest can add a visit to the headquarters of CNN, and accommodation in a luxury hotel, just a few hundred yards away.
 I remember that I had a photo somewhere with a can of Budweiser.
 After a day of sightseeing, beer in front of the TV was a real pleasure.

 The sunset is nigh I had better make a move to the motel to collect my possessions and hop on the bus going to the Plains.
-Hello Nebraska, Iowa, Utah and Colorado, here I come.
+Hello Nebraska, Iowa, Utah, and Colorado, here I come.
 An overnight bus will transport me comfortably to the places hundreds of miles away.

 That was probably the longest uninterrupted bus travel to my next destination.
 I remember mountains, plateaus, plains, passes and wide roads.
 The coach drivers, for some strange reason, have always picked the inns with McDonalds and Wendy’s diners nearby.

 At that time it worked form me pretty well.
-I ensured my diet is balanced but you could not deny the positive side of a massive 5 dollar meal of Big Mac, large portion of French fries and 0.7l Coke.
-That kept me for almost all day.
-Somewhere in Iowa it was.
+I ensured my diet is balanced but you could not deny the positive side of a massive 5 dollar meal of Big Mac, a large portion of French fries and 0.7l Coke.
+That kept me almost all day.
+Somewhere in Iowa, it was.
 Another stopover and 30min rest.
 All of a sudden, I heard a commotion in the front of the bus.

 Two youngsters were elbowing their way to the back.
 An elderly lady raised her criticism and the rest shared her opinion.
 The two got aggregated and picked on me for all their life failures, I presume.
 Believe it or not, they had threatened to kill me at their earliest convenience.
 Their threats were never put into action.
-As a matter of fact, we later dine at the same table in Wendey’s.
+As a matter of fact, we later dine at the same table in Wendy’s.
 To preoccupied to plan my next leg of the trip to worry about the fatal consequences that encounter of the fifth kind.
 What’s next?
 Denver, Colorado!

-Atlanta is the capital of Georgia, the southern state of U.S. It is attracted by its rich history from the Civil War and Civil Rights movement but also by classic views of magnolias and plantations.
+Atlanta is the capital of Georgia, the southern state of the U.S. It is attracted by its rich history from the Civil War and Civil Rights movement but also by classic views of magnolias and plantations.

 The southern states of America have a lot of beautiful places to offer, such as New Orleans, the birthplace of Jazz.
 Unfortunately, time was limited and I had to shot off to catch a Greyhound bus to Miami, my next destination.
 A long and tiring journey was filled with astounding views from the window.
 This time I was not admiring the beauty of nature.

 There was a fine American Police Hall of Fame and Museum to be visited.
-The museum displayed the attitude towards a crime and punishment.
+The museum displayed an attitude towards crime and punishment.
 You could for a moment try to walk in death row inmates’ shoes but getting close and personal with the killing machines.
 The electric chair, gas chamber, guillotine, cells, all at your disposal, so to speak.
 Additionally, you could learn a bit or two about the crime scene investigation.
-Definitely, not for heart fainted but still highly recommended.
+Definitely, not for the heart fainted but still highly recommended.

 t’s almost the end of my journey.
 The Big Apple moment is nigh.
 Again, wonderful Greyhound transported me without any major interruption to the city of New York.
 It was truly the icing on the cake.

 Before I go into details about my NY affair, let me add one surreal episode to my story.
 When still in Vermont I had met a girl from NY on live chat.
 I think I mistook her for somebody else and although initially reluctant we somehow developed our acquaintance to the point of exchanging emails.
 She was a Romanian girl currently living in New York, doing some work experience in a law firm, or something.
-I did not think much of it until I got an email exactly as I was on my last leg of US journey.
-Yes, we met in town and took to each other.
+I did not think much of it until I got an email exactly as I was on my last leg of the US journey.
+Yes, we met in town and took it to each other.
 The relationship had not developed further but we have remained good friends since.

 Let’s start from the Statue of Liberty and Ell is Island.
 Always fascinated was I with the idea behind the location.
 The photos were taken with a traditional Olympus camera and were repeatedly recovered and scanned.
 The quality leaves a lot to be desired.

-A visit to the crown of the statue was one of remarkable ones.
+A visit to the crown of the statue was one of the remarkable ones.
 To be honest, I vaguely remember how I got there.
 I know that tourist boats operated there.
 It was not so crowded at that time.
 The views from the head of this iconic figure will remain with me forever.
-At the bottom of the Statue of Liberty the following is written “Give me your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore.
+At the bottom of the Statue of Liberty, the following is written “Give me your tired, your poor, your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
 Send these, the homeless, tempest to me, I lift my lamp beside the golden door” by Emma Lazarus (1849-1887).
 It was in the opening speech when the Statue was opened.

 The size and height of many historic buildings, such as the now non-existent WTC, or the Empire State Building took another dimension.
-As I stood at the entrance to the WTCs they look so dramatically gigantic, the view was breath taking.
-In contrast, from the Statue of Liberty grounds they were barely visible among other skyscrapers.
+As I stood at the entrance to the WTCs they look so dramatically gigantic, the view was breathtaking.
+In contrast, from the Statue of Liberty grounds, they were barely visible among other skyscrapers.
 The distance plays its part, but after all, what we see in advertising folders is never a true image.
 Still impressive!

-Regarding the tragic WTC towers, similar feeling permeated me when standing on the rooftop.
-The Statue of Liberty was somehow lost, so small, surrounded by land masses.
+Regarding the tragic WTC towers, similar feelings permeated me when standing on the rooftop.
+The Statue of Liberty was somehow lost, so small, surrounded by landmasses.
 I consider myself lucky if I may say so, that I have been there, just two years before the attack.
 I do not remember how I got there, though, probably a lift, but I was prepared to climb up the stairs if necessary.
 If I remember correctly on the ground floor there was a gallery, depicting the history and development of these famous office buildings.

-Of course, I did not fail to visit American Museum of Immigration on Ellis Island.
+Of course, I did not fail to visit the American Museum of Immigration on Ellis Island.
 I remember that there was a lecture conducted for tourists, regarding the history and development.
-Years of post-war mass emigration to the USA is long gone.
+Years of post-war mass emigration to the USA are long gone.
 But it seems that in those days people were truly seeking a “better life”, the new life – free from persecution and poverty.
 The first immigrant to pass through Ellis Island was Annie Moore, a 15-year-old girl from Cork, Ireland, who arrived on the ship Nevada on January 1, 1892.
 She and her two brothers were coming to America to meet their parents, who had moved to New York two years prior.
 She received a greeting from officials and a $10 gold piece.
 It was the largest sum of money she had ever owned.
 The last person to pass through Ellis Island was a Norwegian merchant seaman by the name of Arne Peterssen in 1954.